telerik/winforms-docs/gridview/exporting-data/export-to-excel-via-excelml-format.md

 __MS Excel Max Rows Settings__

-RadGridView splits data on separate sheets if the number of rows is greater than Excel maximum.
-You can control the maximum number of rows through a SheetMaxRows property:
+**RadGridView** splits data on separate sheets if the number of rows is greater than Excel maximum.
+You can control the maximum number of rows through the **SheetMaxRows** property:

 * 1048576 (Max rows for Excel 2007)